Experts Cite Only One Certain Cause of Soybean Leaf Cupping: Dicamba

 Soybean Leaf Strapping

 “Farmers can’t afford to guess about the cause of leaf symptomology.
-That would be like estimating harvest yield by looking out the combine window instead of checking yield monitor data,” says Scott Jungman, Enlist Field Specialist.
+That would be like estimating harvest yield by looking out the combine window instead of checking yield monitor data,” says Eric Scherder, Corteva Agriscience U.S. agronomy lead for herbicides.
 “Corteva Agriscience strongly urges farmers to seek an objective, data-based approach to diagnosing leaf symptomology in their soybeans.
 The differences are distinguishable, and university sources can help identify the cause of leaf symptomology in a given field.”

-™ ® Enlist, Enlist Duo, Enlist E3 and Enlist One are trademarks of Corteva Agriscience and its affiliated companies. ® Liberty is a registered trademark of BASF.
+Dicamba is a Restricted Use Product.
 The transgenic soybean event in Enlist E3® soybeans is jointly developed and owned by Corteva Agriscience and M.S.
 Technologies L.L.C.
 Enlist Duo® and Enlist One® herbicides are not registered for sale or use in all states or counties.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your area.
 Enlist Duo and Enlist One herbicides are the only 2,4-D products authorized for use with Enlist® crops.
 Consult Enlist herbicide labels for weed species controlled.
 Always read and follow label directions.